hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 ```

 - The expression returns a string.
-- Nablla sets el.className to that exact string.
+- Sercrod sets el.className to that exact string.
 - Any existing classes on the element are replaced.

 Array form: